sumon18145/dsjr/text.md

 Consider different types of data that can help address this objective, such as:
 Season: Summer, Rainy, Winter, Spring
 Gender: Male, Female
 Patient Count : daily, Weekly
-/nArea: Urban, Rural
+Area: Urban, Rural

 Create a Data Dictionary:
 Variable Name: Gender